ironsheep/P2-RPi-IoT-gateway/INSTALL.md

 lsGwDirs     # list all gateway directories and the files in them
 ```

+**NOTE**: we didn't provide a path or use `sudo` in this case.
+This is because we just placed `lsGwDirs` in your ~/bin and it should have been found automatically because of being in ~/bin.

 This was practice!
 As you are creating projects that use our gateway you will want to locate files that your P2 project or a new web-backend page created.
-You will use `lsGwDirs` to list the files that have been created.
+You will use `lsGwDirs` to list the files that have been created any time you need to find them or remember their names, etc.

 ## Configuration of gateway services